cpske/ISP/assignment/feedback/week5-feedback.md

 This is sometimes called "lazy instantiation" and most ORM do it.
 It means, "don't go get something until you need it" (be lazy).

-For example, `Question.objects.all()` returns a `QuerySet`.
+For example, `Question.objects.all()` returns a `QuerySet` but doesn't access the database yet.
 If you write:
 ```python
 top_ten = Question.objects.all()[0:10]
 ```
-it only retrieves the first 10 objects from the database.
+it only retrieves the first 10 rows from the database.
+No other data is retrieved.

 A QuerySet is *iterable* and the first time you use it in an iterator it will retrieve data from the database.